 3 competitors for the Cross Country Freestyle and Relay.
 Aggregate of 3 team member finishes used for Freestyle team place.

 School students from all ability levels are encouraged to enter, with an emphasis on fun and participation in the initial Regional Championships.
 As the competitions move into the NSW State and Australian event, the level of competition and the degree of difficulty increases.

 It is advised that all competitors must be able to execute link turns and ride a chairlift/T-bar confidently, prior to competing in Regional Level events.

-There is a once-only annual registration fee of $30 that is invoiced at the Regional Championships.
+For the Northern NSW & QLD Interschools Championships, the race entry fees are $47 per event, per competitor.
+There is a once only annual registration fee of $30 that is due at the Regional Championships.
 The fee includes event insurance, administration costs and non-voting membership of NSW Snowsports.
-The registration fee is non-refundable.

 Entries can only be completed online at the Interschools online entry system https://entryinterschools.com.au